-

 Flexible Study Options

 For those currently working in the industry, the MSCM is structured to allow part‐time enrollment.
 Students enrolled full‐time can finish the program in one year, while part‐time students can finish within as little as two years.
-Certain qualified candidates may be eligible for Advanced Standing in the program.
+Applicants with prior business degrees (BCOM, BBA) from North American institutions within the last 10 years, may be eligible for Advanced Standing, shortening their length of study to just 8 months on a full time basis or 20 months on a part-time basis.
+Contact our team to discuss your eligibility.

 Innovative Structure